appijumbo/CSC/README.md

 #### Choosing a dynamic or static website - Wordpress or Jekyll
 It was clear that the site would need to interact with users, thus on the face of it a dynamic website was required.
 However should a traditional Wordpress solution or would a more modern approach using a static site builder such as Jekyll be best?
 Wordpress is well established and has a customer facing platform so initially the site was developed with Wordpress in mind.

-####Wordpress design
+#### Wordpress design

 Wishing to keep code focused, a [static site](https://github.com/appijumbo/ToastStatic/tree/gh-pages) was built first, then convert to a [Wordpress version](https://github.com/appijumbo/ToastWordpress)

 The final Wordpress development version requires a local Wordpress server is required such as [Mamp](https://www.mamp.info/en/downloads/).

 The process to convert a static site into a Wordpress site requires many changes to the code.
-Ata basic level splitting the header, main part and footer into separate files and re-saving them instead of html as php formats.
+At a basic level splitting the header, main part and footer into separate files and re-saving them instead of html as php formats.
 Furthermore various Wordpress ‘hooks’ need to be included to enable php functions.

 A [bootstrap 3 theme](https://startbootstrap.com/template-overviews/freelancer/) was used as a template for building the site.
 However this may have been a little ‘over kill’ in hindsight.
 Also the theme use standard CSS and not Sass.
 In future a Sass orientated process is preferred simply because the bootstrap css takes more Kb to download than what is actually used on the site.

 Here a good explanation for [converting a Bootstrap 3 theme to Wordpress](https://www.youtube.com/watch?v=OQY3dNHLt1I&list=PLtwuv70Lf-ZlTLcr0y9TdmcmfhzMUywsX&index=26) which considers most of these factors.

-####Improving the form with UK regEx for telephone numbers
+#### Improving the Contact Form
-Smaller improvements included changing the RegEx expressions inside the
+Smaller improvements included changing the RegEx expressions inside the contact form along with the messages giving feedback as the user types in information.

-#### Introduction of Github and Git control
+#### Git and Github for Web Dev Newbiee Guide
 After the Wordpress version was created a particular frustration was the need to easily show code to prospective parties and document the development.
-IT was clear that I needed to use Git, hence time was spent learning git and Github.
+It was clear that Git and Github should be integral to project mangement, hence time was spent learning git and Github.

 Consequently having done some short courses, including the [Github for Developers course](https://services.github.com/training/) I [produced a document](https://github.com/appijumbo/Git-Github-for-Newbies) to reflect what I learned, capturing Git and Github under one roof.
+It it hoped this this will be improved and ammended overtime

 #### Jekyll Design